 B. An applicant for a discharge permit modification separate from a discharge permit renewal shall remit a filing fee of one hundred dollars (\$100) and a permit modification fee with the application.
 The permit modification fee shall be equal to one-half of the applicable permit fee from table 1 of 20.6.2.3114 NMAC.
 The filing fee and the permit modification fee payment remitted with the application are not refundable and may not be applied toward future discharge permit applications.
 Payment of the permit modification fee shall not relieve a permittee from remitting the permit fee payments required by Subsection A of this section.
-If the discharge permit modification fee is not required.
+If the discharge permit modification is required by the secretary outside the context of an enforcement action, a permit modification fee is not required.